ennis/fluff/NOTES.md

 it should be OK (at least in single-threaded mode) to have multiple "mutable" (note: not **exclusive**) refs to the same object.
 I feel that the only benefit of exclusive refs is to avoid iterator invalidation.

+# The way forward: textured strokes

+I think it's a mistake to try to port raster tool in 3D (we would need volumetrics).
+Instead, embrace strokes (polylines) as primitives and provide tools to work with them efficiently.
+Provide a rich model for stroke appearance:

+Stroke point attributes:

+- point (quantized)
+- color
+- width
+- blur
+- arclength

+Stroke attributes:

+_- brush index

+- base color_

+# TODO

+- pressure response curve editor (GUI/load/save)
+- show stroke paths / points
+- visualize attributes on stroke points
+- brush image thumbnail

+# The main issue: dynamic stamping

+https://github.com/ShenCiao/Ciallo: sample stamps in fragment shader, up to a maximum number; no preintegration, but closed form available for "vanilla" and "airbrush"; for custom brush, resorts to sampling.

+How to accelerate?
+Retain the same appearance as stamping, but with less texture samples, or even only one.
+Complications: dynamic variations in stamp size, rotation, opacity... **most likely impossible to preintegrate**

+Don't try to simulate everything with stamping.
+Instead provide specialized models with adjustable parameters:

+- airbrush
+    - noise

+If not enough, do stamping.
+Also a lot of stamps can be split into multiple airbrush-like stamps.

+That said, it would be nice if we were able to preintegrate some anisotropic shapes.
+Short-term goal: derive an anisotropic version of the "airbrush" representation in Ciallo.